Dev-cyril/Hng_stage2/README.md

-# JNG INTERNSHIP- MovieBox Challenge Solution
+# HNG INTERNSHIP- MovieBox Challenge Solution

 This is a solution to the HNG internship stage 2 task.